Skip to main content

 regulation_policyEU AI Act, Executive Order 14110

-Use type_primary as the authoritative type.
+Use type as the authoritative type.
 The other bucket is a deliberate catch-all: entities that aren’t one of the seven specific types live here rather than in a long tail of sparsely-populated categories.
 To find a specific product or framework, search by name rather than filtering on type.
 This means you can track not just which companies are trending, but which models, hardware, and regulations are gaining attention.

 Entity extraction and disambiguation